The UCL Queen Square Institute of Neurology and UK Dementia Research Institute HQ

 By physically reducing barriers between research groups, we can maximise opportunities for collaborative working and world-leading research practices, and speed up scientific and clinical outcomes.
 Sharing a single building, the same front door, facilities and services, encourages discussion and informs innovation, challenging the way that dementia research is carried out and innovative diagnostics and therapy is discovered.

-There can be stigma attached to attending hospital appointments, which can make patients feel especially anxious.
+Attending a hospital appointment can be an extremely anxious time for a patient.
 By inviting the public to share ground floor spaces like the café, event spaces and the garden, the environment feels welcoming and inclusive, not like a hospital at all.
 Inside, it’s easy for visitors to find their way around, with good lighting and intuitive routes to colour-coded departments.
 Designing in pockets of domestic scale space helps people living with dementia to navigate the building at their own pace.

 Respecting the site’s historic setting was important.
 The existing Alexandra Wing of the Royal Free Hospital on Gray’s Inn Road has been incorporated into the new building, blending old and new with a material palette sympathetic to its context.
 The wider site landscaping makes a home for the relocated and listed Riddell Memorial Fountain.